The Best Way to See Venice: A Complete Guide for First-Time and Returning Visitors

 Everyone wants to see the major sights, but Venice rewards those who venture away from the crowds.
 Try these less-visited spots:

 - Scala Contarini del Bovolo: A spiral staircase with a view, tucked away near Campo Manin.
+TIP: Difficult to find! 🙂 Use paper maps.

 - Libreria Acqua Alta: A quirky bookshop with books stored in bathtubs and gondolas.